-Inflation 2.50% Salary increases N/A

-Investment rate of return 6.50%, net of pension plan investment expense, including inflation
+Inflation2.25 %Salary increasesN/AInvestment rate of return6.50%, net of pension plan investment expense, including inflation.

-Mortality rates were based on the PUB-2010 Mortality Table with generational mortality projection using the MP-2021 scale.
+Mortality rates were based on the PUB-2010 Mortality table projected generationally using the MP-2021 mortality improvement scale.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected nominal returns, net of pension plan investment expense, and the assumed rate of inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected geometric real rates of return by the target asset allocation percentage and then adding expected inflation.
+The long-term assumed investment rate of return of 6.50% was reviewed by the Fund's actuary for reasonableness and adopted by the Board.